owlbarn/tutorial/book/ndarray/README.md

 * Owl has rather different design principles comparing to OCaml's Bigarray.
 The Bigarray serves as a basic tool to operate on a chunk of memory living outside OCaml's heap, facilitating exchanging data between different libraries (including Fortran ones).
 Owl focuses on providing high-level numerical functions allowing programmers to write concise analytical code.
 The simple design and small code base outweighs the benefits of supporting both layouts.

 Because of Bigarray, Owl's Ndarray is also subject to maximum 16 dimensions limits.
 Moreover, Matrix is just a special case of n-dimensional array, and in fact many functions in `Matrix` module simply calls the same functions in Ndarray.
 But the module does provide more matrix-specific functions such as iterating rows or columns, and etc.

 ## Creation Functions

-The first group of functions I want to introduce is creation function.
+The first group of functions I want to introduce is the creation functions.
 They generate a dense data structure for you to work on further.
 The most often used ones are probably these four.

 ```ocaml file=../../examples/code/ndarray/interface_00.mli
 open Owl.Dense.Ndarray.Generic